-Projects always have an end
+Projects always have an end.

 Projects have a defined budget, timeline, and scope.
 Projects are finite.
-Your job with a project is to achieve the maximum output within the constraints of time & money.
+Your job with a project is to achieve the maximum output within the constraints of time and money.
 Project managers are measured by how well they manage these resources.

-Products have a lifespan
+Products have a lifespan.

 Products have a lifespan and act as a living thing.
 The better nourishment it receives, and the better environment it lives in, the longer it will stay alive to add value.
 Products are either growing or they are dying.
 Product managers are measured by how well they can use their resources to increase the product's lifespan, reach, value, and effectiveness.

 A software project can be to launch a digital product.
 A rebuild of an existing product could be a project.
 Great products are continuously iterated on and often maintained by great product managers.
 Product managers should take the long-term outlook on how to increase the lifespan and utility of the products they are responsible for.